Research Projects Conducted by GWE:

 This project aims to establish a materials-genome based high-throughput technique to define and develop a new class of metal hydride materials for high pressure hydrogen compression, achieving reduced costs and high efficiencies.
 Specific material properties, required to meet the Department of Energy targets for hydrogen compression systems, will be identified.
 After validation of the high throughput methodology by comparing the results with the available material data, the technique will be applied to identify new material formulations that meet the targets.
 The new material will be fully characterized at bulk level in terms of thermodynamic, physical and kinetics properties and cycling performance.
 A new compression system will also be designed based on the new material, coupled with an effective heat transfer system.
 The compressor will be built at a laboratory scale, scaled up and commercialized after the initial development.

-The overall objective is to develop durable, highly active electrocatalysts for the ORR through a unique, bottom-up, rational design and ultimately reach cost competitiveness with conventional automobile technologies.
-The project is divided into three main tasks which encompass new catalyst development and characterization (Task 1), active site modeling (Task 2), and MEA optimization and fuel cell testing (Task 3).
-The project will culminate in internal and independent fuel cell tests (deliver six or more MEAs to ElectroCat, each with active area ≥50 cm2 for independent testing and evaluation) demonstrating the capability of the novel catalyst materials of achieving DOE project targets and advancing the state-of-the-art.
+The overall objective is to develop durable, highly active electrocatalysts for the oxygen reduction reactions through a unique, bottom-up, rational design and ultimately reach cost competitiveness with conventional automobile technologies.
+The project encompasses new catalyst development and characterization active site modeling and membrane electrode assembly optimization and fuel cell testing.
+The project will culminate in internal and independent fuel cell tests demonstrating the capability of the novel catalyst materials of achieving the Department of Energy targets and advancing the state-of-the-art.